LuxLang/lux/README.md

 ### Is there a community for this?

+Say hi at Gitter: https://gitter.im/LuxProgrammingLanguage/community

-Come join the forum at: http://luxlang.freeforums.net/
+Come join the forum: http://luxlang.freeforums.net/

-If you want to communicate with me directly, just email me at luxlisp@gmail.com
+If you want to communicate with me directly, just email: luxlisp@gmail.com

 ### How can I edit Lux code?